-We have an good understanding and give due regard to Part 4 of "Keeping Children Safe in Education 2023 guidance and Allegations of Abuse - SSCB where it is alleged that anyone working in our education setting providing education for children under 18 years of age, including supply teachers, volunteers and contractors has:
+We have an good understanding and give due regard to Part 4 of Keeping Children Safe in Education 2024 guidance and Allegations of Abuse - SSCB where it is alleged that anyone working in our education setting providing education for children under 18 years of age, including supply teachers, volunteers and contractors has:

-behaved in a way that has harmed a child or may have harmed a child and/or possibly committed a criminal offence against or related to a child and/or behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or

-•behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- •behaved in a way that has harmed a child or may have harmed a child and/or - •possibly committed a criminal offence against or related to a child and/or - •behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - •behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 This relates to members of staff, supply staff, volunteers, and contractors, who are currently working in any education setting, regardless of whether the school or college is where the alleged abuse took place.
-Allegations against a teacher who is no longer teaching and/or historical allegations of abuse will be referred to the police.

-We understand that if we are not the employer of an individual, we still have responsibility to ensure allegations are dealt with appropriately.
-In no circumstances will we decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Our Governing body will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation.
-If an allegation is made or information is received about an adult who works at our school which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
+If an allegation is made, or information is received, about an adult who works at our school which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Headteacher immediately.
 If it is about the sole proprietor of the independent school, then this needs to be raised with the Designated Officer.
 Should an allegation be made against the Head teacher, this will be reported to the Chair of the Governing Body.
 If neither the Headteacher nor Chair of Governing Body is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
 The Headteacher or Chair of Governors will seek advice from the Local Authority Designated Officer (LADO) within one working day.
 No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.